ON THE FIFTH DAY OF INCUBATION

 Optical measuring procedure

-In the Raman spectroscopic method, the determination of sex is carried out with the support of an optical measuring procedure on the fifth day of incubation.
+In the early spectroscopic method, the determination of sex is carried out with the support of an optical measuring procedure on the fifth day of incubation.
 First, the air cell within the egg is detected, the shell is then perforated with a CO2 laser and the lid of the shell is lifted.
 After the sex has been determined contactlessly, the shell is re-sealed.
 The eggs classified as female are incubated further and the eggs that are sorted out are processed further as a high-quality protein source.

 In this context, we welcome the commitment made in December 2020 by the Lower Saxony Ministry of Agriculture to fund basic research at the TU Dresden to further improve the process (see press release: Otte-Kinast: "Milestone in phasing out chick-culling").
 Our role in the research project is to develop an automation for the solution approach pursued here on incubation day 5.5 that meets the high demands of a modern hatchery in terms of both measurement accuracy and throughput.